 You will be asked to choose whether you would like to receive all Health Predisposition* and Carrier Status* Reports.
 Our health reports provide information about genetic risks for health conditions that could be relevant for you, your future children, and potentially other family members.
 Deciding whether or not you want to learn about these risks is a personal choice.
 You have control over what types of information you would like to see and can choose to exclude certain sensitive reports that you may not want to view.
 You can review important information about our Genetic Health Risk* (included within the Health Predisposition category) and Carrier Status* Reports.

 If you choose to not receive these reports, you can include them at a later time from within your account settings.
 You will also have the choice to remove these reports from view at a later time, however, please remember that once you have viewed your genetic information, the knowledge is irrevocable.

-The Late-onset Alzheimer’s Disease Report*, Parkinson’s Disease Report*, and BRCA1/BRCA2 (Selected Variants)* require you to make an additional choice after you have agreed to receive health reports.
+The Late-onset Alzheimer’s Disease* Report, Parkinson’s Disease* Report, BRCA1/BRCA2 (Selected Variants)* Report, and the MUTYH-associated polyposis (MAP)* Report require you to make an additional choice after you have agreed to receive health reports.
 Some people may be upset by learning about personal risks, and risks for family members who share DNA.
 To learn more about the disease and report, click the “Learn more” link next to the title of the report on the reports configuration page.